saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress.md

 ### Step 4: Run Tests

-Use the `run` command to execute the sample test included with the `saucectl` installation.
+Use the `run` command to execute the sample test included with the `saucectl` example.

 ```
 saucectl run